sarahgoodwin93/project2-colourchange-challenge/README.md

 The site will target people wanting a fun easy game to test their reaction time and eye site.
 Users can come back to the site to try to beat their score.

-In the game the boxes will change colour at various speeds depending on the level, users must click on the correct box for it to be counted as a click and for their score to increase.
-Aim of the game is try to get the biggest number of clicks.
+In the game the boxes will change colour, users must click on the correct box for it to be counted as a click and for their score to increase.
+Aim of the game is try to get the biggest number of total clicks.

-The timer will get faster, the boxes will change quicker and the fun will get greater!
+If a user misses a box, a message is displayed and the total number of clicks will decrease.

 ![Responsive Image](assets/images/readme-images/am-i-responsive.png "am I responsive screenshot image")